numpy/numpy/doc/source/user/quickstart.rst

 ----------

 The NumPy ``histogram`` function applied to an array returns a pair of
-vectors: the histogram of the array and the vector of bins.
+vectors: the histogram of the array and a vector of the bin edges.
 Beware:
 ``matplotlib`` also has a function to build histograms (called ``hist``, as in Matlab) that differs from the one in NumPy.
 The main difference is that ``pylab.hist`` plots the histogram automatically, while